PAPERS, PRE-PRINTS, REVIEWS

 PDF Abstract on Medline Supporting Info.
 Bawendi lab

-It has been challenging to reduce quantum dot size at the same time as maintaining high
+It has been challenging to reduce quantum dot size at the same time as maintaining high stability

-receptor, an important regulator of cancer cell division.
+regulator of cancer cell division.

 Tapasin shapes immunodominance hierarchies according to the kinetic stability of peptide-MHC class I complexes.